The Complete CBD Dosing Guide:

 Ingesting CBD by eating or drinking a CBD product, such as a CBD chocolate bar, beverage, or capsule will take about 30 minutes for it to take effect, since the CBD must first pass through your digestive system in order to be absorbed into the bloodstream.
 Your experience with this method will depend on the type of edible, the product’s potency, and your digestive state.
 CBD is fat-soluble, so an edible with a natural fat content, like a CBD chocolate bar or a dessert infused with drops of an MCT oil-based CBD tincture, will increase the absorption rate in the body and offer more consistency in your dosing experience.
 You can also opt to take your CBD with a high fat food or meal, but this can increase the variability since different meals will contain varying levels of fat.
 A University of Minnesota study, published in Epilepsia, found that “when compared to fasting, taking CBD with food increased the amount of CBD in the body by four-times and the maximum amount recorded in the participants’ blood by 14-times.”
 If you’re taking a CBD capsule, which won’t offer any substantial fat content on its own, it’s best not to take it on an empty stomach.
 Try pairing it with a healthy high-fat food or beverage like slices of an avocado, a bowl of coconut chia pudding, or an evening Golden Milk Latte.

 Dark chocolate infused with CBD-rich hemp extract has increased efficacy as a CBD edible since it’s the most anandamide-rich plant food in the world.
 Known as the “bliss molecule”, anandamide is a neurotransmitter that’s naturally produced in the brain.
-Scientific findings indicate that anandamide exerts positive effects on brain function, mood, memory, and pain sensation.
-A deficiency in anandamide has been linked to stress-induced anxiety and depression.
 This neurotransmitter is normally rapidly broken down by an enzyme in the body called Fatty Acid Amide Hydrolase (FAAH), but CBD inhibits this enzyme’s activity, prolonging the blissful effects of anandamide in your system.
 It’s no wonder why eating CBD chocolate feels so good!